sourcegraph/handbook/content/product/design/wildcard_design_system/index.md

 Text:

-- We use SF PRO for all text.
-[Download SF PRO](https://drive.google.com/drive/folders/1X1hwQr4lGGVn5BDe4f09q_xRqboQZpsQ) and install it to your laptop.
+- We use SF Pro for all text.
+[Download SF Pro](https://drive.google.com/drive/folders/1X1hwQr4lGGVn5BDe4f09q_xRqboQZpsQ) and install it on your system.
   - You may also need the [Figma font installer](https://www.figma.com/downloads/) if you use Figma in the browser instead of on desktop.
 - All text styles are available through Wildcard text styles.
 - The style definitions for our text styles are in the Sticker Sheet.